|The Railway & Canal Historical Society|

 |All text, photographs and graphics are copyright of the Railway & Canal Historical Society|

-A new international conference series is being planned on
+A new international conference series on

 EARLY MAIN-LINE RAILWAYS

-alternating with the existing Early Railway Conference on a 2-year cycle.
+will alternate with the existing Early Railway Conference on a 2-year cycle.
 This first main-line conference will be held in

 CAERNARFON, NORTH WALES